-We acquired Providigm, LLC in January 2019, and we acquired substantially all the assets of CredentialMyDoc in December 2019.
+As part of our overall growth strategy, we evaluate opportunities for mergers and acquisitions, and since the beginning of 2019, we have completed seven acquisitions.
+We acquired Providigm in January 2019, and we acquired substantially all the assets of CredentialMyDoc in December 2019.
+In March 2020, we acquired NurseGrid, in October 2020, we acquired ShiftWizard, and in December 2020, we acquired ANSOS as well as substantially all of the assets of myClinicalExchange.
+In January 2021, we acquired ComplyALIGN.
 For additional information regarding acquisitions, please see Note 8 of the Consolidated Financial Statements and Item 7, Management's Discussion and Analysis of Financial Condition and Results of Operations, included elsewhere in this report.